ghc-proposals/ghc-proposals/proposals/0000-th-stage-hygiene.rst

    The means bind identifiers in stage *n* instead of stage 0 as per normal.
    Module exports however are restricted to stage 0.

 #.
+The current "stage restriction" on splices using items from module is abolished.
+   Any stage n + 1 binding in a stage n splice is fair game.
+   The prohibition on referencing bindings can stay for now, but hopefully will be removed in a future proposal.
+   (It just avoids the need to topologically sort splices based references from the quotations inside them.
+   Nevertheless, implementing that is not trivial so its good to decouple from this already-large proposal.)

+#.
 Relax ``-XTemplateHaskellQuotes`` to instead allow Template Haskell constructs, but restrict their usage so all syntax is in stages >= 0.

 #.
 Introduce ``-XTemplateStagePersistence``.